 Academic courses emphasize theory and abstract thinking skills.
-These courses provide the foundation for students for the University course type in grade 11.
+These courses provide students the foundation for the University course type in grade 11.

 Applied courses focus on practical applications and concrete examples.
 These courses prepare students for the College course type in grade 11.